How the Credit Card Processing Environment Works

 Merchants can process payments via their website shopping cart or hosted payments page using a payment gateway.

-For more information about how the credit card processing environment works, or to sign up for a merchant account, please call (888) 924-2743 or go to Charge.com.
+For more information about how the credit card processing environment works, information on pricing, or to sign up for a merchant account, please call (888) 924-2743 or go to Charge.com.